chriskormaris/Connect4/README.md

 The game known as Connect-4, Score-4, 4-in-a-line or 4-in-a-row.
 It includes a graphical interface.
 The user can only play against the AI, which uses the minimax algorithm.
 An AI vs AI class is included as well.

-To insert a checker the user can press on the buttons or press the keys 1-7.
+The user can click on the buttons or press the keys 1-7 to place a checker.

 HOT TO RUN IN ECLIPSE: